Assange, Manafort Deny Report They Met. The White House Declined To Address It

 There may be sealed charges against Assange in the Alexandria, Va., federal district court where Manafort was convicted earlier this year, according to some suggestions in documents there, but the Justice Department has remained silent.

 The U.S. Attorney's Office is fighting a bid to unseal any possible Assange charging documents if they exist, which prosecutors do not acknowledge.
+A judge in the case agreed on Tuesday to take the arguments under advisement.

 Manafort, meanwhile, has violated the plea agreement he negotiated with prosecutors after that conviction in August, according to court documents filed on Monday.
 The office of special counsel Robert Mueller, which is investigating the attack on the 2016 election, said that Manafort has breached his deal because he lied to investigators.